Help is Free. Call (08) 9416 4444

+Holyoake respects your privacy and will ensure that your personal information is kept confidential.
 Holyoake believes privacy is an important right of individuals.
-Holyoake is committed to protecting personal information by complying with relevant laws, and takes steps to protect your personal information from misuse and to use your information only in the ways described in this privacy policy and in accordance with the Privacy Act 1988 (Cth) (Privacy Act).
+Holyoake is committed to protecting personal information by complying with relevant laws and takes steps to protect your personal information from misuse and to use your information only in the ways described in this privacy policy and in accordance with the Privacy Act 1988 (Cth) (Privacy Act).
 This privacy policy outlines Holyoake’s personal information handling practices.

 Anonymity and pseudonymity